Arts at MIT

 The arts are a fundamental component of MIT's core curriculum and research community, reflecting and enhancing the Institute's creativity, innovation, and excellence while advancing the self-discovery, problem solving, and collaborative skills needed by leaders meeting the challenges of the 21st century.

-Over 50 percent of all MIT undergraduates enroll in arts courses each year—with nearly half of students participating in music and theater classes or performance groups—and many major or minor in arts-related subjects.
-MIT's arts faculty includes eminent artists such as Pulitzer Prize recipients composer John Harbison and writer Junot Díaz have won Pulitzer Prizes, and others share many distinguished awards and prizes, including composer and musician Evan Ziporyn, composer Tod Machover, director Jay Scheib, architect Antón García-Abril, designer Neri Oxman, and visual artist Renée Green.
+More than 50 percent of all MIT undergraduates enroll in arts courses each year—with nearly half of students participating in music and theater classes or performance groups—and many minor or concentrate in arts subjects.
+MIT's arts faculty includes eminent artists: composer John Harbison and writer Junot Díaz have won Pulitzer Prizes, and others share many distinguished awards and prizes, including composer and musician Evan Ziporyn, composer Tod Machover, director Jay Scheib, architect Antón García-Abril, designer Neri Oxman, and visual artist Renée Green.

 Dance.
 Extracurricular dance activities at MIT are sponsored by the Folk Dance Club, Tech Squares, Ballroom Dancing Club, Dance Troupe, and various international student groups, providing regular opportunities for dancers at all levels of ability.
-Access their websites for additional information.
+Visit the Music and Theater Arts website for additional information about dance.

 Media Arts.
 An international leader in the development of innovative digital media and information technologies, MIT's Media Lab is a uniquely flexible organization where faculty members, research staff, and students from numerous, seemingly unrelated disciplines—with backgrounds ranging from computer science to psychology, music to graphic design, and architecture to mechanical engineering—work together "atelier style," doing the things that conventional wisdom says can't or shouldn't be done.
 The goal is to develop technologies and concepts that foster creativity—empowering people of all ages, from all walks of life, in all societies, to design and invent new possibilities for themselves and the communities around them.
 Research opportunities for students are available through the Program in Media Arts and Sciences, based in the School of Architecture and Planning, and through the Undergraduate Research Opportunities Program.

 Music.
 MIT's music faculty includes internationally acclaimed composers, performers, and musicologists.
-Students can choose to pursue a full or joint major, a minor, or a HASS concentration in music.
-They can also take private lessons with financial support from the Emerson scholarship program; music subjects in theory, composition, history, jazz, and world music; or participate (for credit or not) in faculty-led performance ensembles.
-These include the MIT Symphony Orchestra, Wind Ensemble, Festival Jazz Ensemble, Chamber Music Society, Concert Choir, Chamber Chorus, Balinese Gamelan Galak-Tika, and Rambax MIT (a Senegalese drumming ensemble).
-In addition to ensemble performances and student recitals, concerts are also presented as part of the MIT Faculty, Affiliated Artists, Guest Artists, and MIT Heritage of the Arts of South Asia (MITHAS).
+Students can pursue a full or joint major, a minor, or a HASS concentration in music.
+They can also take private lessons with financial support from the Emerson scholarship program; music subjects in theory, composition, history, jazz, music technology, and world music; or participate (for credit or not) in faculty-led performance ensembles.
+These include the MIT Symphony Orchestra, Wind Ensemble, Festival Jazz Ensemble, Chamber Music Society, Concert Choir, Chamber Chorus, Laptop Orchestra, Balinese Gamelan Galak-Tika, and Rambax MIT (a Senegalese drumming ensemble).
+In addition to ensemble performances and student recitals, concerts are also presented by MIT faculty, affiliated artists, guest artists, and MIT Heritage of the Arts of South Asia.
 Artists of national and international stature frequently come to perform at MIT and to interact with students in and out of the classroom.

-The new theater arts building opened in 2017, and houses a two-story flexible blackbox theater with 150–180 seats, state-of-the-art rehearsal spaces and design studios, offices, and dressing rooms.
+A new theater arts building, opened in 2017, houses a two-story flexible black-box theater with 150–180 seats, state-of-the-art rehearsal spaces and design studios, offices, and dressing rooms.
 The building was designed with production in mind and to maximize the possibilities for experimentation with new theater technologies.
 Other studios in the building provide space for smaller performances, faculty and student workshops, rehearsals, and classes in theatrical practice, design, and technical arts.
-An annual Theater Arts Open House on Registration Day in early September allows students to meet the people who produce theater events and to learn more about opportunities to get involved in various productions.

 The Office of the Arts at MIT oversees, coordinates, supports, and facilitates arts activities.
 The office supports the MIT Center for Art, Science & Technology, the Council for the Arts at MIT, multiple student arts programs (notably the Arts Scholars and Creative Arts Competition), and arts communications across all sectors.
 For general information on arts programs and activities at MIT, visit the website and see the arts calendar.

 A flourishing Visiting Artists Program complements the curriculum, allowing students to engage with distinguished visiting artists, and fosters collaborations with MIT faculty and research staff.
-An impressive roster of visitors has included visual artists Tomás Saraceno, Vik Muniz, Anicka Yi, and Trevor Paglen; architect Santiago Calatrava; filmmaker Katerina Cizek; violinist Johnny Gandelsman; and jazz pianist Jason Moran.
-For more information, visit the website.
+An impressive roster of visitors has included visual artists Tomás Saraceno, Vik Muniz, Anicka Yi, and Trevor Paglen; architect Santiago Calatrava; filmmaker Katerina Cizek; cellist Maya Beiser; violinist Johnny Gandelsman; and jazz pianist Jason Moran, among many others.

 The Eugene McDermott Award in the Arts at MIT recognizes innovative talents who have demonstrated excellence in the creative arts.
 It offers recipients a $100,000 cash prize and campus residency.
-Past recipients include singer/actress Audra McDonald, composer Tan Dun, video artist Bill Viola, conductor Gustavo Dudamel, multidisciplinary performance and media artist Robert Lepage, visual artist Olafur Eliasson, and architect David Adjaye.
+Past recipients include singer/actress Audra McDonald, architect David Adjaye, visual artist Olafur Eliasson, multidisciplinary performance and media artist Robert Lepage, and conductor Gustavo Dudamel.

 Student Programs.
 Several programs encourage students to engage in the arts.
 First-year undergraduate seminars led by MIT faculty and staff introduce participants to the many academic and performance programs in the arts at MIT and the Boston area.
-Arts Scholars is an honors program that enables students who are active in the arts to attend exhibitions, plays, and concerts with experts in the respective arts disciplines.
-The Grad Arts Forum encourages artistic collaboration and intellectual discussions among MIT graduate students from different departments through a series of presentations and informal discussions of artistic work by grad students.
+Arts Scholars is an honors program that enables students who are active in the arts to attend exhibitions, plays, and concerts with experts in the respective disciplines.
+The Grad Arts Forum encourages artistic collaboration and intellectual discussions among MIT graduate students from different departments through a series of presentations and social gatherings.
 Student Programs also administers the annual mural competition for currently enrolled MIT students, as well as the $15K Creative Arts Competition, which awards $15,000 to the team whose business plan has arts at its core.

-The Student Art Association offers noncredit classes and facilities for many visual arts activities including animation, ceramics, photography, painting, drawing, printmaking, and machine art.
+The Student Art Association offers noncredit classes and facilities for many visual arts activities, including ceramics, photography, painting, drawing, and printmaking.

 The Mark Epstein Innovation Gallery features interactive displays from a variety of departments and research labs at MIT, and a popular public programs space.
-Regularly changing exhibitions on a range of topics and issues inspired by the Institute's past achievements and current research, innovation, and design are mounted in the Thomas Peterson Gallery and the Kurtz Gallery for Photography, which presents the rich legacy of work in photography at MIT by luminaries such as Minor White, Harold Edgerton, and Berenice Abbott, as well as contemporary photographers from outside MIT.
-Other galleries show ongoing exhibitions on robotics and artificial intelligence, holography and spatial imaging, and the kinetic sculptures of Arthur Ganson.
+Regularly changing exhibitions on a range of topics and issues inspired by the Institute's past achievements and current research, innovation, and design are mounted in the Thomas Peterson Gallery while the Kurtz Gallery for Photography, which presents the rich legacy of work in photography at MIT by luminaries such as Minor White, Harold Edgerton, and Berenice Abbott, as well as contemporary photographers from outside MIT.
+The Museum also hosts the popular kinetic sculptures of Arthur Ganson.

-In addition to the main collection of over 1 million items at 265 Massachusetts Avenue, which is used by MIT students and faculty for research and teaching, the MIT Museum directs the Hart Nautical Gallery in Building 5 and the Museum Studio at the Compton Gallery in Building 10.
-The Museum Studio connects MIT undergraduate and graduate students with the unique learning opportunities of the museum.
-Here, students can pursue original technology projects for display in the galleries.
-The studio supports project-based coursework including an undergraduate subject, "Exhibiting Science," offered through the Science, Technology, and Society Program, and "Vision and Neuroscience," offered through the Department of Brain and Cognitive Sciences.
+In addition to the main collection of over 1.5 million items at 265 Massachusetts Avenue, which is used by the public and MIT students and faculty for research and teaching, the MIT Museum directs the Hart Nautical Gallery in Building 5, and the MIT Museum Studio and Compton Gallery in Building 10.
+Here, students from art, science, and engineering fields come together to work on projects for display in the Compton and other galleries.
+The studio supports project-based coursework, including an undergraduate subject, "Exhibiting Science," offered through the Science, Technology, and Society Program, and "Vision and Neuroscience," offered through the Department of Brain and Cognitive Sciences.